SSWConsulting/SSW.Rules.Content/rules/importance-critical-distance/rule.md

 ### Developer testing

-While developers are building their code, their mental models of their work are already developed and so creating checks for specific factors and functions is straightforward.
+While developers are building their code, their mental models of their work are already developed and so creating checks for specific factors and functions (e.g. in unit tests) is straightforward.

 This means that shallow testing of simple things can easily be performed by the developer.
-"Shallow" here refers to problems that are near the surface, close to the coal face of where developers are working.
+"Shallow" here refers to problems that are near the surface, close to the coal face of where the developer is working.
 Such shallow checking and testing is highly valuable; it's good to identify problems when they're less hard to see.

 **something about focus on success, demonstrating it works, not looking for ways it might not work**